nexik/nest-core/README.md

 Core for Phalcon Web Plugin in Nest Standard Project

 Currently in alfa stage everything can be changed.
-Do not use in Production enviroment
+Do not use in Production enviroment.